1zaynab/card/README.md

 🌟 Welcome to your new channel quote card!
 This handy feature will fetch the latest quote from your channel effortlessly.
 Ready to set it up?
 Just follow these simple steps:

 1. Open your Telegram app and head over to @BotFather.
-2. Create a new bot by typing in the command: /newbot.
+2. Create a new bot by typing in the command ' /newbot '.
 3. Choose a name that perfectly fits your bot’s personality!
 4. Select a unique username for your bot—make it memorable!
 5. Once you've set everything up, swing by your channel and add your newly created bot as an Admin.